SpecTRe-GS/SpecTRe-GS.github.io/README.md

-# SpecTRe-GS.github.io
+# SpecTRe-GS

-Project page of SpecTRe-GS
+This repository contains the source code for the homepage of [SpecTRe-GS](https://spectre-gs.github.io).